WMInfoTech/vagrant-php-fpm/README.md

 can be connected to using the same name that will be used in production of `webdb.wm.edu`.
 There is no root password for the database server.

+### Wordpress

+If you're trying to run a wordpress site in the machine, and don't want to edit the apache configuration by hand (and don't like .htaccess files), uncomment the line `wordpress => true` in `puppet/manifests/site.pp` in the `php_web::vhost` section.

+If you already have a running VM when you do this, run the `vagrant provision` command to update the machine.

 ### Apache <-> nginx

 You can use nginx instead of apache by uncommenting the webserver parameter in